 Sleep apnea refers to non-breathing episodes during sleep, occurring as frequently as several hundred times per night.
 Loud, irregular snoring occurs as the person attempts to breathe at the end of each episode.

 Although the individual may have had a full night's sleep, he or she still feels tired during the day.
-This surprisingly common sleep disorder is an illness which can progress in severity and become life-threatening if not detected and properly treated.
+Sleep apnea is surprisingly common and can progress in severity and become life-threatening if not detected and properly treated.

 Over 20,000,000 Americans suffer from sleep apnea.
 Although it seems to be more common in middle-aged men and affects 40 percent of all people over 60 years of age, anyone at any age may develop sleep apnea.